 - After the top FTM surgery, your surgeon will instruct you to wear a compression garment.

 - You may need to wear it for several weeks.

-- A compression garment help to reduce swelling, increase the aesthetics of the results and keep the tissues in place as they reconnect.
+- A compression garment help to reduce swelling and keep the tissues in place as they reconnect.

 - Over the compression garment, you may wear loose, comfortable clothes, but beware not to get too hot.

 How long do you have to sleep on your back after top surgery?

 - You should sleep on your back after a female-to-male top surgery for several weeks.